For information about any of our programs, application, or any of our other student services please contact us:

 Our instructors are NATE certified proving that they are the finest in the industry and proudly display the NATE logo—a symbol recognized throughout the industry as the mark of technician excellence.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 12 of the 12 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2018, 9 of the 9 graduates responded to the survey.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).